-The statement of cash flows, as its name implies, summarizes a company’s cash flows for a period of time.
+The statement of cash flows, as its name implies, summarises a company’s cash flows for a period of time.
 The statement of cash flows explains how a company’s cash was generated during the period and how that cash was used.
 Even if the statement of cash flows seems to be a replacement for the income statement, the two statements have distinct objectives.

 The income statement measures the results of operations for a period of time.
 Net income is the reporting entity’s best estimate representing a company’s economic performance for a period.
 The income statement provides details as to how the retained earnings account changed during a period and ties together, in part, the changes in the owner’s equity section of period-to-period balance sheets (the income statement started as a disclosure (sheet) of movements in shareholder’s equity).
+What can the Statement of Cash Flows tell you?

 The statement of cash flows provides details as to how the cash account changed during a period.
 The statement of cash flows reports the period’s transactions and events in terms of their impact on cash (the true cash in- and outflows).
 As such, this statement (as one of the four main statements) provides important information from a cash-basis perspective that complements the income statement and balance sheet, thus providing a more complete picture of a company’s operations and financial position.
+What can the Statement of Cash Flows tell you?

 It is important to note that the statement of cash flows does not include any transactions or accounts that are not already reflected in the balance sheet or the income statement.
 Rather, the statement of cash flows simply provides information relating to the cash flow effects of those transactions.